awsdocs/amazon-application-discovery-user-guide/doc_source/agentless-collector-data-collected-vmware.md

-# Data Collected by the Discovery Connector<a name="agentless-data-collected"></a>
+# Data collected by the Agentless Collector VMware vCenter data collection module<a name="agentless-collector-data-collected-vmware"></a>

-The Discovery Connector collects information about your VMware vCenter Server hosts and VMs\.
-However, you can capture this data only if VMware vCenter Server tools are installed\.
-To make sure the AWS account you are using has the required permission for this task, see [AWS managed policies for AWS Application Discovery Service](security-iam-awsmanpol.md)\.

-Following, you can find an inventory of the information collected by the Discovery Connector\.
+The following information describes the data collected by the Application Discovery Service Agentless Collector \(Agentless Collector\) VMware vCenter data collection module\.
+For information about setting up data collection, see [How to set up the Agentless Collector data collection module for VMware vCenter](agentless-collector-gs-data-collection-vcenter.md#agentless-collector-gs-vcenter)\.

-**Table legend for Discovery Connector collected data:**
+**Table legend for Agentless Collector VMware vCenter collected data:**
 + Collected data is in measurements of kilobytes \(KB\) unless stated otherwise\.
 + Equivalent data in the Migration Hub console is reported in megabytes \(MB\)\.
-+ Data fields denoted with an asterisk \(\*\) are only available in the \.csv files produced from the connector's API export function\.
++ Data fields denoted with an asterisk \(\*\) are available only in the \.csv files produced from the Application Discovery Service API export function\.

+  The Agentless Collector supports data export using the AWS CLI\.
+To export collected data using the AWS CLI, follow the instructions described under **Export System Performance Data for All Servers** on the page [ Export Collected Data](https://docs.aws.amazon.com/application-discovery/latest/userguide/export-data.html) in the *Application Discovery Service User Guide*\.
 + The polling period is in intervals of approximately 60 minutes\.
 + Data fields denoted with a double asterisk \(\*\*\) currently return a *null* value\.